PARP inhibitor: Combination with radiotherapy

 The main function of radiotherapy is to produce DNA strand breaks, causing severe DNA damage and leading to cell death.
 Radiotherapy has the potential to kill 100% of any targeted cells, but the dose required to do so would cause unacceptable side effects to healthy tissue.
 Radiotherapy therefore can only be given up to a certain level of radiation exposure.
 Combining radiation therapy with PARP inhibitors offers promise, since the inhibitors would lead to formation of double strand breaks from the single-strand breaks generated by the radiotherapy in tumor tissue with BRCA1/BRCA2 mutations.
 This combination could therefore lead to either more powerful therapy with the same radiation dose or similarly powerful therapy with a lower radiation dose.

 Mechanism of action

 DNA is damaged thousands of times during each cell cycle, and that damage must be repaired, including in cancer cells.
 Otherwise the cells may die due to this damage.
 Chemotherapy and radiation therapy attempt to kill cancer cells by inducing high levels of DNA damage.
 By inhibiting PARP1 DNA repair, the effectiveness of these therapies can be increased.

 BRCA1, BRCA2 and PALB2 are proteins that are important for the repair of double-strand DNA breaks by the error-free homologous recombinational repair, or HRR, pathway.
 When the gene for one of these proteins is mutated, the change can lead to errors in DNA repair that can eventually cause breast cancer.
+Mutations in these genes can also cause ovarian, endometrial, pancreatic and prostate cancers.
 When subjected to enough damage at one time, the altered gene can cause the death of the cells.

-PARP1 is a protein that is important for repairing single-strand breaks ('nicks' in the DNA).
-If such nicks persist unrepaired until DNA is replicated (which must precede cell division), then the replication itself can cause double strand breaks to form.